trodrigues/trodrigues.net/index.md

 I do mostly JavaScript and frontend development, but have been all over the whole web stack over the years.

-Outside of work, I'm a video game nerd, a sci-fi nerd, and I spend a lot of time combing music blogs for new and exciting bands.
+I spend way too much time playing video games and finding new music.

 There's not a lot on this page, but the following links are where I generally post things online for others to see.